Documentation

 Question mark

 The theme to use for syntax highlighting.
-Theme files should be in the in the tmTheme file format.
+Theme files should be in the tmTheme file format.

 Applying a theme only affects the color of specifically highlighted text.
 It does not consider the theme's foreground and background properties, so that you retain control over the color of raw text.
 You can apply the foreground color yourself with the text function and the background with a filled block.
 You could also use the xml function to extract these properties from the theme.